WHAT

 POSSIBLE?

-This project looks to explore & develop ways to combine abstraction with figuration through drawing and painting, build knowledge around digital art practices, connect with local practitioners, address gaps in my knowledge and build confidence so that skills can be shared with young people.
+This project looks to explore & develop ways to combine abstraction with figuration through drawing and painting, build knowledge around digital art practices, connect with local practitioners, address gaps in my knowledge and increase confidence so that skills can be shared with young people.

 Falling roughly into 2 strands; Analogue & Digital